kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

             - `#!python "CalcExp" float `   default 0.35

                 Exponent value for inverse distance function. if positive will calculate by distance exponent, with further destinations will result in larger weights. use negative numbers for inverse distance function.

+            - `#!python "Threads" int|None `   default None

+                number of threads for processing, if None, threads will refer to self.baseSet['Threads'].
+Note that this will set self.baseSet['Threads'], impacting other processes.
+Set 0 to automatically set cpu_count - 1

     ##### Use Example